ricots/Book-Listing-App/README.md

 **Author: [Timotius Oktorio](https://ca.linkedin.com/in/timotiusoktorio "LinkedIn Profile") (timotiusoktorio@gmail.com)**

-Simple Android app that allows user to search books from Google Play Books database using the Google Books APIs by simply entering the book keyword.
+Simple Android app that allows user to search books from Google Play Books database using the Google Books APIs.

 _This app is created as the seventh project of Android Basics Nanodegree program at Udacity._